Completeness of Kozen's Axiomatization for the Modal mu-Calculus: A Simple Proof: The modal -calculus

 \begin{Definition}[\bf Modal and choice nodes] \normalfont Leaves and $(\triangledown)$-nodes are called \textit{modal nodes}.
 The root of the tableau and children of modal nodes are called \textit{choice nodes}.
 We say that a modal node $t$ and choice node $u$ are \textit{near} to each other if $t$ is a descendant of $u$ and between the $C$-sequence from $u$ to $t$, there is no node in which the rule $(\triangledown)$ is applied.
-Similarly, we say that a modal node $t'$ is a \textit{next modal node} of a modal node $t$ if $t'$ is a descendant of $t$ and between the $C$-sequence from $t$ to $t'$, rule $(\triangledown)$ is applied exactly once between $t$ and its child.
-Note that, in some cases, a choice node may be also a modal node. \end{Definition}
+Similarly, we say that a modal node $t'$ is a \textit{next modal node} of a modal node $t$ if $t'$ is a descendant of $t$ and between the $C$-sequence from $t$ to $t'$, rule $(\triangledown)$ is applied exactly once between $t$ and its child. \end{Definition}